eMerchantPay/woocommerce-emerchantpay-plugin/README.md

 Shopping cart plugin for woocommerce for the EMP eCom API

-1. Plugin installation
+1.Plugin installation

 Copy the woocommerce-emerchantpay-plugin folder to the default Plugin folder:
 WORDPRESROOTFOLDER\wp-content\plugins

-2. Plugin activation
+2.Plugin activation

 After logging into the WordPress default admin, navigate to menu Plugins and click Activate.

-3. Plugin configuration
+3.Plugin configuration

 3.1 Gateway URL